Building a Productive and Effective Team: What the Best Executives Know About Team Productivity

 Why Is Team Productivity Important?

-Productive teams outperform the competition, solve problems faster, and consistently innovate.
+Productive teams consistently outperform the competition, solve problems more efficiently, and continually innovate.
 For example, a cohesive product development team can launch ahead of the market, increasing revenue and brand strength.

 Beyond outcomes, team productivity boosts morale, motivation, and engagement.
-When people feel their efforts matter, they work and feel better doing it.
+When people feel their efforts matter, they work more effectively and feel better about it.

 What the Most Productive Executives Do Differently